-1. Annual performance in regard to the % of recommendations that are implemented indicates how well we doing in the short-term as well as feeding in to the longer-term performance picture.
-As we cannot reliably estimate how many recommendations we could make, as we do not know how many reports will be undertaken or the nature of those reports, we have included Quantity and Quality together in this measure area.
+1. Annual performance in regard to the percentage of recommendations that are implemented indicates how well we doing in the short-term as well as feeding in to the longer-term performance picture.
+As we cannot reliably estimate how many reports will contain recommendations, we have included Quantity and Quality together in this measure area.